mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 Erasing
 ^^^^^^^

-In Krita, the eraser is not a tool, it is a Blending mode (or Composite mode).
-You can change each brush you have to erase by pressing the :kbd:`E` key.
-By pressing the :kbd:`E` key again you’ll be back to the last blending mode you had selected before pressing the :kbd:`E` key the first time.
+In Krita, the eraser is not its own tool; it is a Blending mode (or Composite mode).
+You can toggle between erase mode and paint mode by pressing the :kbd:`E` key, individually for each of your brushes.

 Useful shortcuts
 ^^^^^^^^^^^^^^^^